cisco/mindmeld/docs/source/userguide/domain_classifier.rst

    Selecting hyperparameters using k-fold cross-validation with 10 splits Best accuracy: 99.56%, params: {'C': 10, 'fit_intercept': False, 'penalty': 'l2'}

-Finally, we'll override the default k-fold cross-validation, which is 10 folds, and specify five randomized folds instead.
-To so this, we modify the values of the ``'k'`` and ``'type'`` keys in :data:`my_param_settings`:
+Finally, we'll try a new cross-validation strategy of randomized folds, replacing the default of k-fold.
+We'll also specify five folds instead of the default of ten folds.
+To so this, we modify the values of the   ``'type'`` and ``'k'`` keys in :data:`my_param_settings`:

 .. code-block:: python